 At a time when the global needs are greater than ever, the United States has slashed the number of refugee admissions to a historic low and threatened the asylum system.

-The US government has imposed a series of dangerous policies which treat people seeking safety as if they are criminals.
-People fleeing violence have been prosecuted, detained, abused, and deported for the fully legal act of seeking asylum.
-Families in need of protection are being sent back to dangerous cities along the Mexican border to await their US court hearings.
-Forcing asylum seekers to remain in Mexico leaves them vulnerable to targeted attacks and extortion by criminal groups.
+The US government has imposed a series of harsh migration policies which treat people seeking safety as if they are criminals.
+People fleeing violence have been prosecuted, detained, abused, and deported for the legal act of seeking asylum.
+Under the so-called Migrant Protection Protocols, vulnerable people applying for asylum in the US are instead being sent back to dangerous places in Mexico and Central America to await their court hearings.
+These asylum seekers are often targeted by criminal groups for kidnapping and extortion.

-Blocking safe routes to asylum only causes further harm to people whose lives are most at risk.
+Blocking safe routes to asylum only causes further harm to people whose lives are at risk.

 MAKE A CALL